equationasian/websocket-chat/README.md

 ![Imgur Image](https://imgur.com/jAQKcdv.png)

-Currently, only one chatroom has been implemented, so all users will see the same chatroom upon login and the DM tab will not change anything.
+Only one chatroom has been implemented, so all users will see the same chatroom upon login.
+The DM tab and the Servers tab in the navigation bar have no functionality.

 For each new user that connects to the chatroom, a message will be broadcasted to the other members in the chatroom, notifying everyone exactly who has joined or left.